tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr2.png)

-There we go.
 This looks more like some data we can perform an analysis in creating a model.
-Let's now fit the model for our analysis!
+Let's proceed to fit the model for our analysis!

 		Explanatory variable: log carat
 		Response variable: log price

 Here's our model below.
 I am going to do what I can to explain the basis of the simple linear regression.
 Here we will be using the cell means model.